https://www.marshall.edu/honors

 honorscollege@marshall.edu

 The Honors College allows eligible students in any undergraduate major at Marshall University to add value to their degree by joining the mission of honors education.
-Honors students pursue their degree in one of the other colleges and make the Honors College another academic home where they receive various forms of support that enhance their experiences at Marshall.
-We offer students in the Honors College a multitude of benefits, including things like priority registration.
-That said, we believe that honors education must be defined by more than privileges.
-It must support inclusive excellence and expect honorable actions that contribute to a greater good.
+Honors students pursue their degree in one of the other colleges and make the Honors College another academic home where they receive various forms of support that enhance their experiences at Marshall and add value to their degree.
+We offer students in the Honors College many benefits, including priority registration.
+We also believe that honors education should be defined by an expectation of honorable action.

 Mission of the College

-The Honors College at Marshall University provides an environment for innovative teaching and learning within an interdisciplinary curriculum motivated by creative, critical inquiry and respect for a multiplicity of thoughts, experiences, and identities.
-The Honors College collaborates with university and public partners to foster inclusive academic excellence in a diverse and supportive community of scholars dedicated to becoming socially conscious, responsible leaders and lifelong learners engaged in the acquisition and application of knowledge for a greater good.
+The Honors College at Marshall University provides an environment for innovative teaching and learning within an interdisciplinary curriculum motivated by creative, critical inquiry and respect for multiple thoughts, experiences, and identities.
+The Honors College collaborates with university and public partners to foster inclusive academic excellence in a diverse and supportive community of scholars dedicated to becoming socially conscious, responsible leaders and lifelong learners engaged in acquiring and applying knowledge for a greater good.

 To this end, students participating in the Honors College will: